Igigog/anomaly-modding-book/src/modding-tools/sdk/README.md

 ___

-This section describes the operation, configuration and various tutorials in the SDK

 SDK or Software Development Kit helped the developers of the original trilogy and the modders to develop the game itself

 The SDK includes the following editors: